1914 United States Senate elections

-The 1914 United States Senate elections, with the ratification of the 17th Amendment in 1913, was the first time that all seats up for election were popularly elected instead of chosen by their state legislatures.
-And thus it became the first time that they were generally scheduled on Election Day to coincide with the U.S. House elections.
+The 1914 United States Senate elections were held on November 3, 1914.
+These were the first regularly scheduled elections held following the ratification of the Seventeenth Amendment to the United States Constitution in 1913, which required that all seats up for election be popularly elected, rather than chosen by their state legislatures.
+Thus, it was the first time that elections were generally scheduled on Election Day to coincide with the U.S. House elections.
 The 32 seats of Class 3 were contested in regular elections in 1914.
 Special elections were also held to fill vacancies.
 These elections occurred in the middle of Democratic President Woodrow Wilson's first term.

+After a series of special elections, Democrats entered the election with a 53–42 majority, which they expanded to 56–39 after the elections.

-This would also be the first time since the passage of the 17th amendment that the president's party gained Senate seats and lost House seats, something that would be repeated by Democrats in 1962 and 2022, and by Republicans in 1970 and 2018.
-This would be the last time until 2022 that no incumbent senator would lose reelection in a general election, with every single incumbent who sought reelection winning in the general, although two would lose their primaries.
+This is one of five elections since 1914 in which the president's party gained Senate seats but lost House seats, something that would be repeated by Democrats in 1962 and 2022 and by Republicans in 1970 and 2018.
+This was the last time until 2022 that no incumbent senator lost reelection in a general election, although two lost in party primaries.
+This was also the first of three times in American history that the opposition party failed to flip any Senate seats, along with 1934 and 2022.